SAP-archive/cloud-cf-furnitureshop-documentation/Optional-Exercise-Git/README.md

 <img src="images/sap_on_github.jpg" alt="SAP on GitHub" width="520" height="180" border="0" />

 1. Next, search for cloud cf repositories from SAP.
 Type `org:SAP cloud-cf` in the search box.
-Locate the three repositories we will use for this session:
+Locate the three repositories
-    * cloud-cf-furnitureshop-documentation
-    * cloud-cf-furnitureshop-demo
-    * cloud-cf-furnitureshop-product-ratings

 1. If you are not already a member of GitHub, sign up by clicking the `sign up` link.

 ## Step 3.
 Clone a repository from GitHub to your WebIDE tenant.